 Currency exchange for sole traders

-If you happen to fall into one of the above categories, or are looking to start up your side hustle, it goes without saying that you’ll want to bring as much of the profits home as possible.
+If you happen to fall into one of the above categories, or are looking to start up your side hustle, it goes without saying that you’ll want to bring as much of the profits home as possible and won't want to lose out on poor exchange rates and costly transfer fees.